Ranjith2806/Simple-Projects/README.md

-This Repo contains Simple Projects made by me
+This Repo contains Simple Projects made by memory college projects